top of page

 HOW TO PREPARE FOR YOUR FIRST GROUP CLASS

-We all get excited about attending a new dog training class or a course with our dog but preparation is a key to a good, stress-free experience for you and your dog.
+We all get excited about starting a new dog training class or course, but a little preparation goes a long way toward creating a positive, stress-free experience for both you and your dog.

-Below is a list of items we would recommend you to bring to a group class and few simple steps you can take to ensure your dog has the best possible experience.
+Below is a helpful list of items to bring to class, along with a few simple steps you can take to set your dog up for success.

-If your dog isn't mad about food, you can help them grow their food drive in the weeks / days leading up to their first class.
-Use a majority (or ideally all!) of your dog's daily food allowance for interactions
+If your dog isn’t particularly excited about food, you can help build their food drive in the days or weeks leading up to their first class.
+Try using the majority - or ideally all - of your dog’s daily food allowance for interactive training sessions instead of feeding from a bowl.

-On the day of the class, reduce your dog's food (or skip their breakfast all together if you are attending a morning class) to increase their food drive during the session.
+On the day of class, reduce your dog’s meal (or skip breakfast if you’re attending a morning session) to increase their motivation to work for food during training.

-Make sure you take your dog out for a toilet break right before class, there will be a suitable grass area available at all of our class locations.
+Make sure your dog has a toilet break right before class.All of our training locations have a suitable grass area available for this.

 1. Standard, non extendable lead

-At Every Dog Can classes all dogs are required to be on lead throughout the class unless instructed
+At Every Dog Can classes, all dogs are required to remain on lead throughout the session unless your trainer advises otherwise.

 When choosing a treat bag look for a good sized bag that can hold a larger amount of food, one with a single hand operation system and a magnetic closure rather than a draw string one to keep the rewards secured when you move and bend down.
 A bag with a waist strap will be more stable and easier to use as oppose to one with a clip.

-We like to encourage all dog to settle on their beds in between exercises or during Q&A time.
-Don't worry, we will show you how to teach a reliable settle behaviour.
+We like to encourage all dogs to settle on their beds in between exercises and during Q&A time.
+Don’t worry—we’ll show you exactly how to teach a reliable settle behaviour.

 7. Poo bags